Western media doing their thing …

 university professor of professional journalism, I tried hard to discuss this

-subject [objectivity], but found it difficult to approach it in-depth.
+subject [objectivity], but found it difficult to approach in-depth.
 I also

 discovered that most of my students had an inadequate understanding in this